 You can reach the tourist center in any of the big towns and ask them to guide you with the hiking trails.
 Here are a few to get you started but note that they are not for the faint hearted!

 - Bremmer Calmont winery – the steepest winery in the world

 - Moselsteig trail

-I had sprained my ankle while wandering around Bernkastel Kues.
+I had sprained my ankle on our first day while wandering around Bernkastel Kues.
 Hence, I refrained from any hike.